ctgreybeard/SwiftCustomControl/README.md

 ## Discussion

+A quick note on my coding style here.
+I have included the qualifier `self` in several places where it is not necessary.
+That is on purpose.
+What I am trying to emphasize is that our custom class is the main view now of our custom control;
+that NSView that you saw in Interface Builder is no longer in play, we are in charge now.

 What follows is a stream of conciousness dump of what goes into creating a custom control.
 There's not a lot here because that turns out to be not much to it but I can tell you that if you miss a bit or get it just a little wrong you won't have